Tinnitus, cervical spine instability, and neck pain

 For many people with tinnitus, a simple look in the ear for ear wax buildup or infection can be an effective way to handle problems of tinnitus by handling the problems of ear wax and ear infection.
 But what about persistent tinnitus?
 How many times can we look inside a patient’s ear looking for an answer that may not be in the ear?

-Doctors do look at the neck, but what they may be looking for is a neck mass or a neck tumor, an obvious anatomical deformity which may lead them towards neurological disorders.
+Doctors do look at the neck, but what they may be looking for is a neck mass or a neck tumor, an obvious anatomical deformity that may lead them towards neurological disorders.
 But what if there is an anatomical deformity that is not so obvious?
-Cervical neck ligament damage that causes hypermobility in the cervical spine and pressure on the nerves that run through the vertebrae and the nearby circulatory system into the neck and head?
+Cervical neck ligament damage causes hypermobility in the cervical spine and pressure on the nerves that run through the vertebrae and the nearby circulatory system into the neck and head?

-In 2014, Dr Kenneth Yew wrote a comprehensive paper on the many causes of tinnitus and how to examine for them.
+In 2014, Dr. Kenneth Yew wrote a comprehensive paper on the many causes of tinnitus and how to examine them.
 The paper appeared in the journal American Family Physician.
-(6)
+(10)